treimers/eZ80/minos/README.md

 ## Interrupts

-minOs comes with interrupt support allowing interrupt service routines to call kernel functions like task management.
+minOS comes with interrupt support allowing interrupt service routines to call kernel functions like task management.

 A timer interrupt is required to perform management of periodic tasks and trigger recurring scheduling activities. minOS provides simple and fast functions that help implementing responsive interrupt service routines.